DUNE/dune-justin/docs/jobscripts.md

 processed by any other jobs.
 When the jobscript finishes, it must leave files with lists of the files it processed in its workspace directory.
-These lists are sent to the allocator service by the generic job which marks those input files as being successfully processed.
+These lists are sent to the allocator service by the wrapper job which marks those input files as being successfully processed.
 Any allocated files which are not listed are treated as unprocessed, and the allocator service resets their state to unallocated, ready for matching by another job.